avaizur/acgjnk/README.md

-# will commit from local repo
+# Now commit from local repo